 Participation at SRCCON:POWER

 SRCCON:POWER is a hands-on conference, which means that everyone who attends actively participates throughout the event.
-We are excited to hear about what you’d like to share and what you hope to take back home with you.

 Participation at SRCCON:POWER is about building on work that attendees are already doing to shift and understand power dynamics.
 It’s about taking time to support one another and figure out how we keep ourselves and our work moving into 2019 and beyond.